vjbutt/legv8/tools/README.md

 In the `.data` section, the following data types can be used:

-.word  	- comma separated, 64-bit decimal values
+* `.word`:	comma separated, 64-bit decimal values.
-.byte	- comma seperated, 8-bit decimal values
+* `.byte`:	comma seperated, 8-bit decimal values.
-.string	- inverted commas delimited null-terminated string
+* `.string`:	inverted commas delimited null-terminated string.

 When compiling the following example file: